-Jessica Alba’s Secret for Voluminous Waves Is Showering at Night
+Jessica Alba’s Secret for Effortless Waves Is Showering at Night

 MORE: Jessica Alba Just Got the Beachy Summer Haircut We All Want

-Though the jury’s still out as to which is better, morning or night showers, Alba’s super-easy hair trick just gave Team Night Showers a huge boost.
-Trying this ASAP.
+Though the jury’s still out as to which is better, morning or night showers, Alba’s super-easy hair trick just gave women one more reason to try the PM shower (which some ladies in our office are already devoted to).
+Lazy-girl beauty tricks FTW!